-Traditionally, the Iritongo were tasked with the responsibility of conducting investigations on cases reported as agreed by 35 (8.6%) of the community members.
+Further, the Iritongo were tasked with the responsibility of conducting investigations on cases reported as agreed by 35 (8.6%) of the community members.
 This was aimed at ensuring that the rulings they made on certain cases were as objective as possible.
 Upon investigation, they used their policing arm (sungusungu) to arrest the criminals.

 In addition, 24 (5.9%) of the community members noted that Iritongo in collaboration with Inchama called for and presided over peace meetings between the warring clans or communities.
-These meetings were supposed to find the root causes of disagreements and come up with solutions.
 On agreement, the Iritongo oversaw signing of peace treaties between the different communities and clans.
-For instance a Chief revealed that in 2009, after a two year conflict between the Nyabasi and Bwiregi clans, the Iritongo of the two clans held long meetings which culminated into signing of a peace treaty between the two clans witnessed by the then Nyanza PC Paul Olando.
-Although this did not reduce the conflicts to zero, the incidences reduced a great deal.
+For instance an interview with a Chief revealed that in 2009, after a two year conflict between the Nyabasi and Bwiregi clans, the Iritongo of the two clans held long meetings which culminated into signing of a peace treaty between the two clans witnessed by the then Nyanza PC Paul Olando.

 Finally, in collaboration with the Inchama, they did traditional disarmament, an argument supported by 67 (16.4%) of the community members.
-Being the policing arm of the Inchama, the Iritongo assisted in disarmament of those community members with illegal firearms.
+Being the judiciary arm of the Inchama, the Iritongo assisted in disarmament of community members with illegal firearms.
 Once there was an announcement of an amnesty for people to return illegal firearms, all community members complied while those who refused bore the wrath of traditional disarmament through oathing.